-Figure 2: Annual length-frequency distributions of Dissostichus eleginoides caught by longline in the Australian EEZ in Division 58.5.2 since 2007.
-The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are provided.
+Figure 2: Annual length-frequency distributions of Dissostichus eleginoides caught by longline in the Australian EEZ in Division 58.5.2 since 2008.
+The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are provided (Note: data for 2017 are incomplete).

-15. The majority of D. eleginoides caught by trawl measured between 30 and 100 cm, while those caught by longline measured between 50 and 125 cm.
-The modal size of fish caught in the trawl fishery (Figure 1) was smaller (\sim 50-60 cm) in all seasons than those for longline (\sim 70-80 cm) (Figure 2).
+15. The majority of D. eleginoides caught by trawl measured between 30 and 100 cm with a mode around 50-60 cm, while those caught by longline measured between 50 and 125 cm with a mode around 70-80 cm.
 The length-frequency distribution for the longline fishery includes larger fish because of gear selectivity and because the longline fishery occurs in deeper water where larger toothfish occur.
 These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
 The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the spatial and temporal distribution of fishing.